skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

-Here we are creating new GraphQLObjectType with a name called `BlogQueries`.
-Basically, we are creating a new GraphQL type called `BlogQueries`.
+Here we are creating new GraphQLObjectType with a name called `BlogSchema`.
+Basically, we are creating a new GraphQL type called `BlogSchema`.

 We've also given a description for our type.
 After that we've some fields in this type.